Federal Immigration Agents Separated More Migrant Children Than Previously Thought

 Immigrant advocacy organizations such as the Women's Refugee Commission said at the time, "We began to hear a noticeable increase in this practice in the summer [of 2017]."
 Moreover, 74 congressional Democrats sent a letter to Homeland Security Secretary Kirstjen Nielsen denouncing family separation as unlawful and immoral.

-In response to the report, Lee Gelernt, lead attorney and deputy director of the ACLU's Immigrants' Rights Project said, "This policy was a cruel disaster from the start.
+In response to the report, Lee Gelernt, lead attorney and deputy director of the ACLU's Immigrants' Rights Project, said: "This policy was a cruel disaster from the start.
 This report reaffirms that the government never had a clear picture of how many children it ripped from their parents.
 We will be back in court over this latest revelation."